franc1sc0sv/api-rest-drugstore-nerdery/README.md

 Note, the frontend is logged in by default with a user with the role of CLIENT to make requests.

-[Github del frontend](https://github.com/franc1sc0sv/frontend_drugstrore) -made in react, typescript and tailwind
+[Github](https://github.com/franc1sc0sv/frontend_drugstrore) - made in react, typescript and tailwind

 [Acces to the frontend here](https://frontend-drugstrore.vercel.app/orders)